 - Last Response: Failure – No MIP/SNIP available to send the monitor probe means, Citrix ADC had no route to the destination IP.

 If you would have watched communication using a network monitor, you would have seen not a single packet, just because Citrix ADC (NetScaler) didn’t know from which IP to send its probe.
 You’ll have to connect Citrix ADC to this network by creating a SNIP, or add a route into this network.
-You’ll see this service going up immediately.
+You’ll than see this service going up immediately.
 Try using Citrix Workspace App (Plug-In for published applications, ICA client) in most cases your problem will be gone.